Альпака парк

 фото зоопарка

-• Children under 12 are allowed to enter only accompanied by adults (from 18 years)
+Children under 12 years old are allowed to enter only accompanied by adults (from 18 years old).

-• If it seems like there is little feed in the cup...
+If it seems that there is little feed in the cup..

-• Feed for alpacas is not their main diet, it's like a dessert/treat, and too many treats are harmful for alpacas.
+Feed for alpaca is not their main diet, it's like a dessert/treat, and too much treat is harmful for alpaca.

-• We provide the opportunity to feed the animals, but also care about their health.
+We give the opportunity to feed the animals, but also care about their health.

 Family tickets